No results for ""

 Creating contexts and evaluating flags based on them is supported in the latest major versions of most of our SDKs.
 For these SDKs, the code samples on this page include the two most recent versions.

-Using fallback values with client-side SDKs
+Fallback values and client-side SDKs

-In some situations, you might want avoid remote calls to LaunchDarkly and use fallback values for your feature flags.
+In some situations, you might want to avoid remote calls to LaunchDarkly and use fallback values for your feature flags.
 For example, if your software is both cloud-hosted and distributed to customers to run on-premises, it might make sense to use fallback values when running on-premises.
 You can do this by setting offline mode in the client's config object.
 When the client is in offline mode, it makes no network requests, so it is suitable for unit-testing.

 Details about each SDK's configuration are available in the SDK-specific sections below.